karmaniverous/metastructure/README.md

 This section defines the applications that your organization uses, the environments each application runs in, and the accounts that host those environments.

-The `applications` section is a little lean at the moment: Metastructure evaluates it for referential integrity, but it is not yet consumed by any templates in the Metastructure Template repo.
+The `applications` section is a little lean at the moment: Metastructure evaluates it for referential integrity, but it is not yet consumed by any templates in the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template).

 More to come!